josephang/MagicMonitor/README.md

 ```

 - See my code for examples using the methods.
-- I have also included an optional Basic CSS class to make it look decent if you're ok with the sizing.
+- I have also included an optional Basic CSS class `MM.css` to make it look decent if you're ok with the sizing.

 ## Contributing